shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

   `-- settings
 ```

-This is important because otherwise your test is not considered by our CI.
+{% hint style="warning" %} This is important because otherwise your test is not considered by our CI. {% endhint %}

 ### Test layout and syntax